Porges/ways-to-play/src/games/nine-mens-morris/index.md

 upon the existence of boards carved on ancient monuments such as the Ramesseum[@AncientEgyptiansAtPlay p.
 144] and the Mortuary Temple of Seti I at Qurna,[@AncientCeylon p.
-644] but these are not able to be dated definitively—the monument only provides an <em>earliest possible</em> date.
+644] but these are not able to be dated definitively—the monument only provides an <em>earliest possible</em>
+date.{%fn%}This is also discussed at length in @SchadlerMisconceptions.{%endfn%}

 The game became popular throughout Europe: a double-sided game board with a Nine Men’s Morris layout on one side was found as part of the  [Gokstad Viking ship